-• The application/enrollment process

-- The identification verification and authentication process - The certificate manufacturing process - Dissemination and activation of certificates - Publication of certificates - Renewal, suspension, revocation, and replacement of certificates - Verification of certificate status upon request - Generation and destruction of CA signing keys - Ensuring that all aspects of the Authorized ACES CA services and Authorized ACES CA operations and infrastructure related to ACES Certificates issued under the ACES CP are performed in accordance with the requirements, representations, and warranties of this ACES CPS. - The Authorized ACES CA will submit to an annual PKI compliance audit of all operational aspects related to this ACES CPS including all RA functions whether performed internally or by a third party.
+- The application/enrollment process - The identification verification and authentication process - The certificate manufacturing process - Dissemination and activation of certificates - Publication of certificates - Renewal, suspension, revocation, and replacement of certificates - · Verification of certificate status upon request - Generation and destruction of CA signing keys - Ensuring that all aspects of the Authorized ACES CA services and Authorized ACES CA operations and infrastructure related to ACES Certificates issued under the ACES CP are performed in accordance with the requirements, representations, and warranties of this ACES CPS. - Assume responsibility of all CAs that validate to the Authorized ACES CA are compliant with this ACES CP. - Assume responsibility of all contracted or subcontracted business operations of the Authorizes ACES CA. - The Authorized ACES CA will submit to an annual PKI compliance audit of all operational aspects related to this ACES CPS including all RA functions whether performed internally or by a third party.